cs481-ekh/f21-famada/README.md

 Import: The import page needs to cleanly let the user know what columns it couldn't import and tell a user how to properly format those columns.
 The user needs a toast or some type of message when a file has been succssfully imported then redirect to the searchand view page.

+Cron Jobs: This is mainly for the i9 greater than 3 years field and notifications.
+Cron jobs run at specific times and will check for something and make a notification if needed.

 Backend: The info is not currently being encrypted.
 The most the personal info needs to be encrypted.

 Production: The website is currently public facing and it needs to have a SSL certificate to be secure and use https.